 Note

-We recommend creating a separate GPO for each ODBC Driver MSI package to simplify future updates and management.
+It’s recommended to create a separate GPO for each ODBC Driver MSI package to simplify future updates and management.

-5. In the Group Policy Management Editor, select Computer Configuration > Policies > Software Settings > Software Installation.
+5. In the Group Policy Management Editor, select Computer Configuration > Policies > Software Settings > Software installation.

 The current deployment package is displayed in the right pane.

-6. Right-click Software Installation, then select New > Package.
+6. Right-click Software installation, then select New > Package.

 8. In the Deploy Software dialog, select Advanced to specify the software deployment method.